 Can you make a profit AND make a difference?
 Kiwi social enterprises are on a mission to show it’s possible to do good and make money at the same time.
-A major international conference being hosted in Christchurch this September will bring together social entrepreneurs from all over the world, and shine a spotlight on New Zealand businesses trying to create social change.
+A major international conference hosted in Christchurch last September brought together social entrepreneurs from all over the world, and shone a spotlight on New Zealand businesses trying to create social change.

 Companies are traditionally thought to to focus primarily on financial success, but a growing number of Kiwi entrepreneurs are showing that business can be used as a tool to make the world a better place.

 Social enterprises are businesses that are financially self-sustaining and have a positive social impact.
 They might be tackling social issues, improving communities or searching for solutions to environmental problems.

 While the term ‘social enterprise’ is relatively new in New Zealand, the concept isn’t.
 Over the past few decades, many organisations have starting selling goods or services to create social change.

 Social enterprises can have many different business models and are in a wide range of industries,but all reinvest their profits in their chosen cause.

 They also tend to be transparent – they’re expected to be open and honest with consumers, investors and their own staff about the impact their work is having.